 What’s worse – when you try to serve everyone, you effectively serve no one.

-For The Growth Hacker’s Guide to the Galaxy, we know our customer is anyone interested in growing a business, big or small (whether corporate or startup).
-This is much too broad a group, however.
+For example, when I published the book: The Growth Hacker’s Guide to the Galaxy, I knew our customer would be anyone interested in growing a business, big or small (whether corporate or startup).
+This is too broad a group.
 To refine it, we focused on the individuals who would be able to put the book into use right away and achieve the biggest return on investment – Digital Marketers working in small companies (from 1 to 5 employees), with a close second being small business founders (especially those trying to do all the heavy lifting themselves).
 We knew that if we could reach this group, these customers would be our biggest fans and spread the word the fastest because of the results they were achieving.